section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 2nd prize: $750
 3rd prize: $500

-The first 20 participants to complete (and successfully submit) their projects are eligible to receive a complimentary virtual pass to Kubecon.
+The first 20 participants to complete (and successfully submit) their projects are eligible to receive a complimentary virtual pass to [Kubecon](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/) a face value of $75.00.
 (Simply DM us in the EngEd community channel).

-The top 3 winning applications will be points of reference at our booth at Kubecon, an upcoming Edge conference.
+The top 3 winning applications will be points of reference at our booth at Kubecon event mentioned above.

 All other projects will get honorable mentions on our website.